FelipeRes/Iti-Machine/README.md

 //Assembly convertion:
 SET		: 123		//target recives the 123 immediate
-MOVE OUT 	: $22		//$22 address recives the value of target MOVE IN 	: $22 		//stores the value of $22 in target MOVE OUT 	: $33 		//The $33 recives the value from target MOVE IN	 	: $22		//target recives the value from $44 MOVE OUT 	: $0		//worka recives the value of target MOVE IN		: $33 		//target recives the value from $22
+MOVE OUT 	: $22		//$22 address recives the value of target SET 		: 44 		//target recives the 44 immediate
+MOVE OUT 	: $33 		//The $33 recives the value from target

+MOVE IN	 	: $22		//target recives the value from $44 MOVE OUT 	: $0		//worka recives the value of target MOVE IN		: $33 		//target recives the value from $22